 Related: How to create a PostgreSQL database backup

-Use a dedicated partition or logical volume for the database volume.
+Use a dedicated partition, logical volume, or virtual disk for the PostgreSQL data volume.

 $ sudo cryptsetup luksFormat --type luks2 /dev/sdb1 WARNING! ======== This will overwrite data on /dev/sdb1 irrevocably.
 Are you sure?
 (Type 'YES' in capital letters): YES Enter passphrase for /dev/sdb1: Verify passphrase: